 If you’re having any problems with error 8024402F, the cause might be your proxy.

 Many users use proxy in order to protect their privacy, but sometimes your proxy will interfere with Windows 10 and prevent you from downloading updates.

 However, you can fix this issue simply by disabling your proxy.
 To do that, follow these steps:

 - Open the Settings app and go to Network & Internet section.

 - From the menu on the left choose Proxy.
 In the right pane, make sure that all options are disabled.
 If all options are already disabled, try enabling Automatically detect settings option and check if that solves the problem.

-This is all you have to do in order to fix in the shortest time possible the Update Error 8024402F in Windows 8.1 but if you encounter any other issues along the way please don’t hesitate to contact us by using the comments section of the page situated below.
+This is all you have to do in order to fix in the shortest time possible the Update Error 8024402F but if you encounter any other issues along the way, don’t hesitate to use the comments section below.

 You can find a list of extensive materials covering windows update errors so that you can have all the fixes in one place.